 TRIBAL PARK ALLIES

-Ocean Outfitters recognizes the inherent and constitutional right of the Tla-o-qui-aht people to manage and monitor the haḥuułi.
+Ocean Outfitters recognizes the inherent and constitutional right of the Tla-o-qui-aht and Ahousaht people to manage and monitor their haḥuułi.
 First Nations in Canada have the right to self-government within their traditional territories as affirmed in Section 35 of the 1982 Constitution Act.
-The United Nations Declaration on the Rights of Indigenous Peoples, to which Canada is party, reaffirms this right and furthermore acknowledges the fundamentally important role Indigenous peoples play in environmental stewardship and protection.
+The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), to which Canada is party, reaffirms this right and furthermore acknowledges the fundamentally important role Indigenous peoples play in environmental stewardship and protection.

 We share the same commitment to seek ways to deepen our relationship.
 We share a common vision for socially, economically, and ecologically just communities.

-While Ocean Outfitters may not agree with all the land management decisions of Tla-o-qui-aht First Nations, (specifically open net pen aquaculture and the logging of old growth), we agree with their right to make those decisions, and we will continuously strive to achieve our shared visions for a sustainable Clayoquot Sound.
+While Ocean Outfitters may not agree with all the land management decisions of Tla-o-qui-aht and Ahousaht First Nations, (specifically, open net pen aquaculture and the logging of old growth), we agree with their right to make those decisions, and we will continuously strive to achieve our shared visions for a sustainable Clayoquot Sound.